mongodb-developer/WhatsCooking/README.md

 - relevance-based scoring
 - custom function scoring

-<p>Check out the video of the MongoDB .Live keynote to see a demonstration of all the features or visit the link below to play around with the finished hosted application:</p>
+<p>Check out the video of the MongoDB .Live keynote to see a demonstration of all the features or visit the link below to play around with the finished application, hosted entirely in MongoDB Atlas:</p>
 <h2 align="center"><a href="https://www.atlassearchrestaurants.com">www.atlassearchrestaurants.com</a></h2>

 <p>This application is hosted entirely by MongoDB Atlas was created using:</p>

-*React
+- React
-*Tailwind CSS
+- Tailwind CSS
-*A modified sample dataset based on MongoDB's Atlas sample_restaurants dataset
+- A modified sample dataset based on MongoDB's Atlas sample_restaurants dataset

 <h3>Prerequisites</h3>

-<p>Once you have the entire  </p>
-* A MongoDB Atlas account.
+- A MongoDB Atlas account.
 Get one for free <a href="https://www.mongodb.com/cloud/atlas">here.</a>
-* A recent version of Node.js and npm.
+- A recent version of Node.js and npm.
-* Restaurant sample dataset.
+- Restaurant sample dataset.
+- (Recommended) <a href="https://www.mongodb.com/try/download/compass">MongoDB Compass - GUI</a>

 <p>You can read and download the dataset using the MongoDB Shell, any MongoDB driver, or my favorite MonogDB Compass using the following URI:</p>